Coaches

 Coach D.C.
 Moons

 Head Coach D.C.
 Moons began fencing in 1970, studying both foil and epee under the instruction of Ivan Stewart, 1970 Michigan Epee Champion.
 Coach Moons also took lessons in sabre from fabled NCAA coach Maestro Istvan Danosi, whose international success as a fencer and coach is legendary.
-Coach Moons continues to advance his knowledge and skill, with epee lessons from Maestro Gil Pezza and in coaching seminars with Maitre d’ Armes Mark Masters.
+D.C. continues to advance his knowledge and skill, with epee lessons from Maestro Gil Pezza and in coaching seminars with Maitre d’ Armes Mark Masters.

-He founded Honor Guards Fencing Club in 2008 and has coached HGFC fencers to the U.S. National Championships in their respective age groups.
+He then founded Honor Guards Fencing Club in 2008 and has coached HGFC fencers to the U.S. National Championships in their respective age groups.

 Coach Kendal Novak